-Talos Intelligence or Reputation Authority may shed some light on your domain reputation.
-Neither of these will show the real reputation of your domain with any live mailbox provider.
-Both of these tools focus on domains with negative reputations due to spam or malware.
-You might see your domain has a “good” or “neutral” reputation with either service, but this doesn’t mean much.
-It’s rare for a domain to have a “bad” reputation with either of these tools.
+Talos Intelligence may shed some light on your domain reputation too.
+It won’t show the real reputation of your domain with any live mailbox provider: these tools focus on domains with negative reputations due to spam or malware.
+You might see your domain has a “good” or “neutral” reputation, but this won’t guarantee good deliverability.

-In short, there is no better way to track your domain reputation than Google Postmaster Tools.
+In short, if you are looking for a single tool, we recommend Google Postmaster Tools.
 GPT is accurate, free, and the best way to track your real domain reputation as it affects deliverability.

 Mail-tester.com is a free tool that performs an analysis of your message.
 It includes authentication checks, RFC formatting checks, a SpamAssassin check, and more.
 It will tell you, at a basic level, if you've made any major mistakes in your content and if it reaches the bare minimum for delivery.
 It will not indicate if your domain/IP has a positive reputation.